After a very disappointing experience with Rocket Chinese, I had exceptionally low expectations for Rocket French.

 Each of the sections in the 3 levels has an assessment or quiz at the end that helps you practice what you have just learned.
-These tests are in the form of listening, writing and speaking skills that are tested through their proprietary technology.
+These tests are in the form of listening, writing and speaking exercises.

 At the end of every section, you will also find a “Rocket Certification”.
 This is to help you recap everything you learned in the module while testing yourself at the same time.